eli64s/readme-ai/README.md

 ***Objective***

-Readme-ai is a dev tool that auto-generates detailed README.md files from the command-line using OpenAI's GPT models.
+<em>README-AI</em> is a dev tool that auto-generates detailed README.md files from the command-line using OpenAI's GPT models.
 Provide a repository URL or local directory path, and <em>README-AI</em> builds a well-structured README.md for your project.<br>

 ***Motivation***